11 Building locally running LLM-based applications using GPT4All

 - Holding a conversation with a model from GPT4All

-- Creating a Web UI for GPT4All using Gradio
+- Creating a web UI for GPT4All using Gradio

-You've learned about constructing LLM-based applications using models from OpenAI and HuggingFace.
-While these models have transformed natural language processing, there are notable drawbacks.
+You’ve learned about constructing large language model (LLM)–based applications using models from OpenAI and Hugging Face.
+Although these models have transformed natural language processing (NLP), there are notable drawbacks.
 Primarily, privacy emerges as a critical concern for businesses.
-Relying on third-party hosted models introduces a security risk, as your conversations would be transmitted to these external companies, raising apprehensions for businesses dealing with sensitive data.
-Additionally, the challenge of integrating these models with your private data exists, and even if accomplished, the initial privacy issue resurfaces.
+Relying on third-party-hosted models introduces a security risk because your conversations would be transmitted to these external companies, raising apprehension for businesses that deal with sensitive data.
+Also, the challenge of integrating these models with your private data exists, and even if that challenge is met, the initial privacy concern resurfaces.